Lucky77330/authenticationSystem/README.md

                                                   # Authentication System

-# 1. Introduction :
+# 1. Introduction:
   This project is aimed at providing a RESTful API for user authentication and profile management.

 # 2. Installation:
    To get started with the project, follow these steps:

  ## 1. Clone the repository :
                  git clone https://github.com/syadav77330/wfwegff/master